kickstarts/kickstarts/lib/templates/general/README.md

 ## Documentation

+After you clone this repository, be sure to delete this content and replace it.
-Go to the Gist Cave and find the gold. :)
+You can go to the Gist Cave and find the gold. :)